 Latin name : Withania somnifera Dunal.

 Marathi Name : Asagandha, Askagandha, Askandha

 Punjabi Name : Asgandh, Ashwagandha, Aksan

 Asgand is raised from seeds, the seed are treated with thiram or Diathane M-45 (3g/kg) to protect them from seed-borne pathogens.
 They germinate in a week.
 The plants are thinned after 30 days, maintaining a population of 6 lakh plants/ha.
 It gives 6-7 q of dry roots/ha in well-managed fields.
 Ashwagandha root is a herb of the ages.

-One reason for ashwagandha’s reputation as a general energy-promoting, disease-preventing tonic may be its effect on the immune system, it is used to increase vitality.
+One reason for ashwagandha’s reputation as a general energy-promoting, disease-preventing tonic its effect on the immune system.

 Ashwagandha help regulate blood sugar which aids in suppressing sugar cravings.
 Research shows ashwagandha may be a promising alternative for cancer treatment and prevention.
 Ashwagandha seems to show positive effects on the endocrine, cardio, and central nervous systems.
 It is one herb that could help your body produce it’s own thyroid hormones.